Battersea Dogs & Cats Home (Battersea) Job Applicant Privacy Notice

 In other cases, Battersea has a legitimate interest in processing personal data during the recruitment process and for keeping records of the process, as outlined in the lawful basis section below..

 Lawful basis of processing

 As discussed above, Battersea relies on one of 4 lawful bases to process the personal data of job applicants.
 The table below highlights which lawful basis is used for which activities:

 To carry out pre-employment checks for successful applicants prior to them starting, such as DBS checks if applicable, or to confirm an individual’s right to work in the UK.

 To check that successful candidates are statutorily allowed to the role they have applied for, such as checking a driver as a drivers licence, or that an accountant is qualified.

 To process health information only at the stage of inviting a candidate in for an interview, so we can ensure reasonable adjustments have been identified where necessary and can be made.
 This is to carry out our obligations and exercise specific rights in relation to the Equality Act 2010.

-Battersea may also process other special categories of data, such as information about ethnic origin, religion or belief, disability, or sexual orientation, for the purposes of equal opportunities monitoring.
-We will only do this with the explicit consent of job applicants, and this can be withdrawn at any time.
-Job applicants are entirely free to decide whether or not to provide such information and there are no consequences for failing to do so.
+To process special category data for equal opportunities and diversity monitoring.
+Data the Battersea collects is used for anonymous reporting, applicants are entirely free to decide whether or not to provide such data, and there are no consequences for failing to do so.